NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 In this chapter we describe some more advance features and commands.
 Most of these were introduced in **Version 5**.

+If you want a living version of this chapter just run the notebook `NC/DEMOS/2_MoreAdvancedCommands.nb`.

 ## Matrices

 Starting at **Version 5** the operators `**` and `inv` apply also to